Fairness in pricing

 We can sum it up like this:

-Our target client is the small business and non-profit that has a modest (but non-zero) budget.
-At $100 per hour, we charge slightly more than straight-out-of-college freelancers, and a lot less than agencies.
+Our target client is the small business and non-profit that has a modest budget.

 In addition, we aim to get this job done for the most reasonable cost possible without wasting your valuable money on non-essentials.
 (Focus groups are great but they cost a fortune!)
 We think you know your business better than we do.
 So you stay in complete control of your project and your budget.